albertogasparin/react-starterkit/README.md

 ## ENV variables

 You can dynamically change some behaviors of the app by either prepending these props to the shell command or by adding them to a `.env` file.
+The defaults set in `lib/config.js` are:

 **NODE_ENV** `string`
 Set node environment: `development`, `test`, `production` (default: `development`)